 - Be able to pass a back ground check

-- Be able to commit to a year helping and assisting a family
+- Be able to commit to a year of helping and assisting a family

 - Communicate openly without judgment of the parent or youth in the home

-- Have tolerance and respect for individual differences, opinions, and perspectives
+- Have tolerance and respect for individuals differences, opinions, and perspectives

 - Familiarize themselves with local agencies that may be beneficial to their mentee